Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create an outlookCategory object in the user's master list of categories.' using a specific verb and resource.
-It distinguishes itself from sibling 'create-outlook-contact' (different resource) and 'list-outlook-categories' (different action).
+The description clearly states the tool creates an outlookCategory object in the user's master list of categories.
+The verb 'Create' and resource 'outlookCategory' are specific, and it distinguishes from sibling tools like list-outlook-categories.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.